zonca/singularity-comet/README.md

 In [this repository](https://github.com/zonca/singularity-comet) I gathered some information on how to run Singularity on Comet computing nodes.

+## Requirements on the Host

+First of all we need to build a container on a machine where we have `root` access, we cannot do this on Comet.
+I tested the following on Ubuntu 16.04.

+If are interested in testing MPI locally on the Host, you'll need to install `mvapich2` on the Host machine, you can follow the commands inside `ubuntu.def`.

 ## Build a CentOS 7 container

-First of all we need to build a container on a machine where we have `root` access, cannot do this on Comet.

 * Install `singularity`, see <http://singularity.lbl.gov/>
 * Create an image of potentially 4GB: